ishtardsama/marineSim/README.md

 # Marine Life Evolution Engine

-A high-performance marine ecosystem simulator built in Python.
+A marine ecosystem simulator built in Python.
 This engine models emergent natural selection, bioenergetics, and genetic mutation across thousands of autonomous agents in real time using NumPy array vectorization.

 ---